NC3-LU/TACOS/README.md

 TACOS provides a spam detection feature.
 It allows you to check for spam phone numbers from your incoming calls.
 Our database of spam is built among other thanks to the [MISP](https://github.com/MISP/MISP) project.
-Of course you can also contribute to our database by reporting spam phone numbers via this TACOS.
+Of course you can also contribute to our database by reporting spam phone numbers.

 Besides that, TACOS is also an awareness application for cybersecurity.
 We included some tools like a password cards generator, some security and